-Your Board of Directors is proud to report another very successful year for QBANK.
-Under the leadership of CEO, Mike Currie, QBANK continues its mission to deliver exceptional personal service and financial wellbeing to those who protect and serve the community.
-In an often-challenging environment, our Member satisfaction surveys rank QBANK amongst the top banks in Australia.
+Your Board of Directors is proud to report another successful year for QBANK, continuing its mission to deliver exceptional personal service and financial wellbeing to those who protect and serve Queensland.
+Our success is evidenced by our Member satisfaction results, consistently ranking QBANK amongst the top banks in Australia.